srvk/how2-challenge/_posts/2000-01-06-invitedspeakers.md

     </a>
 </div>
 <div class="authorbio">
-    <p> Lisa Anne Hendricks is a graduate student researcher at UC Berkeley studying computer vision with Professor Trevor Darrell.
+    <p> <strong>Lisa Anne Hendricks</strong> is a graduate student researcher at UC Berkeley studying computer vision with Professor Trevor Darrell.
 Her PhD work has focussed on building systems which can express information about visual content using natural language and retrieve visual information given natural language.
     </p>
 </div>